Philosophy, Computing, and AI

 • Consider the language defined by following grammar and lexicon:

 s -> np vp np -> det n vp -> v np vp -> v det -> a det -> the n -> woman n -> man v -> loves

-Is the string 'the woman loves a woman' a sentence of the language?
-If so, provide a parse tree for the string.
+Is the string of words 'the woman loves a woman' a sentence of the language?
+If it is a sentence of the language, provide a parse tree for the string.

-• Put the following knowledge base into a prolog program:
+• Put the following rules and facts into a prolog program:

 s(X,Z) :- np(X,Y), vp(Y,Z). np(X,Z) :- det(X,Y), n(Y,Z). vp(X,Z) :- v(X,Y), np(Y,Z). vp(X,Z) :- v(X,Z). det([the|W],W). det([a|W],W). n([woman|W],W). n([man|W],W). v([loves|W],W).

 Provide a screen shot to show that you have done it.
 Pose the following query